Miquel-TA/WowApi-Lura-Helper/README.md

 # WoW L'ura Boss Overlay

 This is a custom overlay for the L'ura boss fight in World of Warcraft.
-It registers and broadcasts symbol callouts in real-time to all listeners so your group doesn't mess up the mechanics.
+It registers and broadcasts symbol callouts in real-time to all listeners in that channel so your group doesn't mess up the mechanics.

 ## How it works